20 Times. Avid United fan through the hard times and the good. Still believes Wes Brown is the real hero of Old Trafford.

 There's something about the "bad boys" in world football that make people think they're more talented than they actually are.
 Someone like Nicolas Anelka really epitomizes the bad boy attitude of world football and the undeserved levels of hype they attract.

 During his twenty-year career in the game with thirteen clubs, Anelka only managed to hit a hundred appearances for one of them: Chelsea, from 2008 to 2012.
 His inconsistencies and total lack of reliability made him a total liability for some of the sides he turned out for.

-To be frank, when you play for the likes of PSG, Real Madrid, Chelsea, Juventus and Arsenal, you should have a far more glittering career than Anelka has had.
-Instead of the trophy-laden time you would expect of him, you'll find nothing but controversies and a total disregard for the good of the side.
+To be frank, when you play for the likes of PSG, Real Madrid, Chelsea, Juventus, and Arsenal, you should have a far more glittering career than Anelka has had.
+Instead of the trophy-laden time that you would expect of him, you'll find nothing but controversies and a total disregard for the good of the side.

 Underrated: Matt Le Tissier

 To have over four hundred appearances and well over 150 goals to your name across all tiers of English football, and to only have eight England caps to your name is not just underrated, it's an absolute disgrace.

 Matt Le Tissier was one of the last great, true English strikers this country has ever produced.
 Prolific in the air, strong on his feet, and equipped with a strike that could rip the net off its suspension, he was also a one-club-man throughout his career, plying his trade on the south coast with Southampton from 1986 to 2002.

 Such levels of consistency deserve far more than Le Tissier gets.
 He hardly ever gets mentioned in the same bracket as other English or Premier League greats, which is a crying shame.
 Not only should he have ended his career with far more caps for his country and trophies for his club, but he should have ended it with the promise of being one of the most beloved forwards the country has ever produced.